skramm/homog2d/docs/homog2d_history.md

   - add inversion of a Matrix using Gauss-Jordan Elimination, to remove dependency for computing H from 2x4 points
   - Ellipse/line, ellipse/ellipse intersection (hard task...)
   - provide clear interface to extend drawing using other back-ends
+  - add (optional) common root class, to be able to store heterogenous objects in container

 - current master branch
   - switch to C++14 (so we can use `auto` return types!)